aviaryan/awesome-no-login-web-apps/README.md

 * [BG patterns](http://bgpatterns.com/) - Pattern creator tool that allows you to choose from a variety of shapes and then customize size, rotation, placement, color, texture, and more.
 * [IcoMoon](https://icomoon.io/app/) - A platform that helps you in finding vector icon packs, hosting icons as SVGs or fonts and to generate SVG + PNG + icon fonts of selected icons.
 * [Flaming Text](http://flamingtext.com/) - An online logo or name generator/creator, modify your logo according to your wish and get in many formats including PNG and JPEG.
+* [LeanLogoMaker](https://leanlogomaker.com) - Generate 100s of logos, pick your favourite and download.
+Includes covers and profile images for your social media sites.

 ### Internet Downloaders